FluxConnect

 Purpose-built beats general-purpose for supplier sharing

 FluxConnect exists precisely to close this gap.
-Instead of building a supplier portal on top of a general-purpose data platform, FluxConnect provides the complete solution: data ingestion, supplier-specific isolation, report creation, tiered access control, and OTP-based onboarding, all managed by commercial teams, not engineers.
+Instead of building a supplier portal on top of a general-purpose data platform, FluxConnect provides the complete solution: data ingestion, supplier-specific isolation, report creation, per-report access control, and OTP-based onboarding, all managed by commercial teams, not engineers.

 This doesn’t mean Databricks is the wrong choice for your data strategy.
 Many FluxConnect customers use Databricks (or similar platforms) for their internal data processing and then feed curated datasets into FluxConnect for the supplier-facing layer.
 The key insight is that building vs. buying for the external sharing use case is a build-vs-buy decision, and for most retailers, the math strongly favors buying.